GSA-TTS/identity-handbook/_articles/wargames-dungeon-masters-guide.md

 layout: article
 category: "Team"
 subcategory: Guides
+cSpell: ignore mindgame mindgames socio Kobayashi Maru WWYD
 ---

 ## Overview

-Login.gov's "Contingency Plan Training Wargames" are a regular event that use a mix of process practice, chaos engineering, and group troubleshooting to hone skills and improve the rediness of our socio-technical system.
+Login.gov's "Contingency Plan Training Wargames" are a regular event that use a mix of process practice, chaos engineering, and group troubleshooting to hone skills and improve the readiness of our socio-technical system.

 The fuel for our Wargames are spine-tingling scenarios created by our "Dungeon Masters".